MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/pattern-cross-cloud-scale-onprem-data.md

 **Ensure compliance, and data sovereignty**

 Azure Stack Hub enables you to run the same service across multiple countries as you would if using a public cloud.
-Deploying the same application in data centers in each country, allows data sovereignty requirements to be met.
+Deploying the same application in datacenters in each country, allows data sovereignty requirements to be met.
 This capability ensures personal data is kept within each country’s borders.

 **Azure Stack Hub - security posture**